qMRLab/qmrlab.github.io/_posts/2022-12-20-DNA-qMRI-part-1.md

 title:  "DNA Sequencing & qMRI Part 1: Base Pairs Are Quantitative, MRI Is Not."
 author: Nadia
 image: /assets/images/DNA_qMRI-01.png
-excerpt: Would you like to run your tests in MATLAB on every change to your codebase?
-Or perhaps you want to build and Dockerize your MATLAB software with automatic GitHub integrations, but feel that your hands are tied by proprietary license?
-Then this one's for you!
 excerpt: Quantitative magnetic resonance imaging (qMRI) is a medical imaging technique that lends itself very well to metaphors: it has previously been compared to a wide range of ideas and objects, from jelly beans and symphonic orchestras, to alphabet soups and Bento boxes.
 featured: false
 hidden: true